Francis John Murphy (1900 – 1972) was an American anaesthetist.

 - 1927 – Training in anaesthesia, Montreal General Hospital.

-- 1930 – Appointed Chief of Anaesthesia at Harper Hospital, a position he held until 1941
+- 1930 – Chief of Anaesthesia at Harper Hospital, a position he held until 1941

-- 1941 – Started military service in World War II working within the Navy.
+- 1941 – Military service in World War II working within the Navy.

 - 1945 – Chief of Anaesthesia at the Naval Hospital, Pearl Harbour.

-- 1946 – 1956 Chief of Anaesthesiology at the University of California Hospital in San Francisco
+- 1946-1956 Chief of Anaesthesiology, University of California Hospital in San Francisco

 - 1970 – Retired to a ranch at Spirit lake, Idaho.